Macker85/Battleship-game/README.md

 2. Create a personal username and have it used in the experience.
 3. To be able to return to the game with my username and password.
 4. Get real-time feedback when playing the game.
-5. To play against against a computer opponent.
+5. To play against a computer opponent.
 6. To be told when the game has been won or lost.
 7. To be able to restart or exit the game when finished.